fenago/machine-learning/lab_guides/lab_4.md

 Notice that we didn’t specify what happens when the number of ‘aack’s is equal to the number of ‘beep’s.
 This is ok, we can just say that the classifier is undecided.
 In the practice, with lots of variables and words, it is very unlikely that a classifier is undecided, so we don’t need to worry much about this.
-For the rest of this chapter, by default, we’ll say that in this case the classifier predicts that the alien is happy.
+For the rest of this lab, by default, we’ll say that in this case the classifier predicts that the alien is happy.